Interstellar Medium and Molecular Clouds: A Comprehensive Guide

 - Temperature: The temperature of the ISM varies greatly, from a few degrees Kelvin in molecular clouds to millions of degrees Kelvin in regions near hot stars.

-- Composition: The ISM is composed primarily of hydrogen and helium, but it also contains other elements such as carbon, nitrogen, and oxygen.
-Molecular clouds are composed primarily of hydrogen and helium, but they also contain other elements such as carbon, nitrogen, and oxygen.
+- Composition: The ISM is composed primarily of hydrogen and helium, but it also contains trace amounts of heavier elements such as carbon, nitrogen, and oxygen.
+Molecular clouds have a similar composition, but with a higher proportion of molecules, especially molecular hydrogen (H2).

 Equipment and Techniques